 \section{Experiments}

-We apply our model to the TabFact dataset~\citep{chen2019tabfact}, which consists of 92,283 training, 12,792 validation and 12,792 test queries to be validated against 16,573 tables.
+We apply our model to the TabFact dataset~\citep{chen2019tabfact}, which consists of 92,283 training, 12,792 validation and 12,792 test queries over 16,573 tables.
 The task is binary classification of claims as true or false, with an even proportion of the two classes in each split.
-To benchmark our open-domain models and facilitate a fair comparison, we begin by training our RoBERTa-based model for the closed domain.
-This enables us to construct upper and lower bounds for the performance of our open-domain model.
-As an upper bound, we can compare against the performance of the closed-domain system scored using a single table retrieved through an oracle.
+To benchmark our open-domain models and construct performance bounds, we begin by evaluating in the closed domain.
+As an upper bound, we can then compare against the performance of the closed-domain system scored using a single table retrieved through an oracle.
 As a lower bound, we can again use the closed-domain system, but using the highest-ranked table according to our TF-IDF retriever.
-The evaluation metric is simply the prediction accuracy.
+The evaluation metric is simply prediction accuracy.